fiddler-labs/fiddler-examples/README.md

 # License

 ```
-See LICENSE File for details.
+This project is licensed under the MIT license.
+See the LICENSE file for more info.
 ```

 <a name="i-want-to-know-more"></a>